ibm-cloud-docs/hs-crypto/initialize_hsm.md

 ---

-{:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
 {:important: .important}
 {:tip: .tip}
+{:external: target="_blank" .external}

 # Initializing service instances
 {: #initialize-hsm}

-Before using the {{site.data.keyword.hscrypto}} instance (service instance for short), you need to load master key registers using the Trusted Key Entry plug-in.
+Before using the {{site.data.keyword.hscrypto}} instance (service instance for short), you need to load master key registers using the Trusted Key Entry CLI plug-in.
 {:shortdesc}

 To initialize service instances, you need to load the master key with the Trusted Key Entry plug-in to your key storage, service instance first.
 The Trusted Key Entry plug-in allows you to load your master key values.

-For an introduction to service instance initialization and other concepts, see [Introduction to service instance initialization](/docs/services/hs-crypto/service_instance_concepts.html#introduce-service).
+For an introduction to service instance initialization and other concepts, see [Introduction to service instance initialization](/docs/services/hs-crypto?topic=hs-crypto-introduce-service#introduce-service).

 The following diagram gives you an overview of steps you need to take to initialize the service instance.
 Click each step on the diagram for detailed instructions.